Lee-apk4/Go/README.md

 	-	[ ]  https ://github.com/octo-org/octo-repo/issues/740
 	-	[ ]  Add delight to the expérience when all tasks are complete : tada:

+# Mentioning people
+@github/support what do you think about these update?
+# Using emojie
+@octocat :+1: This PR looks great  - it's ready to merge ! :shipit: